Star of Hamilton's Pharmacopeia on Vice TV Joins THE MUSHROOM CURE Talkback Tonight

-Off-Broadway's THE MUSHROOM CURE will present a post-show talkback on Thursday, January 18.
+Off-Broadway's THE MUSHROOM CURE will present a post-show talkback on tonight, January 18.
 Written and performed by Adam Strauss and directed by Jonathan Libman, THE MUSHROOM CURE was recently extended through January 27 at Theatre 80 St. Marks.
 Inspired by a scientific study showing that hallucinogenic mushrooms may cure obsessive-compulsive disorder, Adam Strauss embarked on a program of vigilante psychopharmacology.
 By turns hilarious and harrowing, THE MUSHROOM CURE recounts the true-life story of Adam's attempt to treat his debilitating OCD with psychedelics.

 The post show Talkback on Thursday, January 18 will feature Adam Strauss and Hamilton Morris, the star of Vice TV's Hamilton's Pharmacopeia (as well as a character in THE MUSHROOM CURE).
 Here, Hamilton and Adam will discuss the varying uses of psychedelics in different societies throughout history and their future role in shamanism, psychiatry, and self-exploration.

 THE MUSHROOM CURE is sponsored by The Multidisciplinary Association for Psychedelic Studies (MAPS), the leading psychedelic research and advocacy organization.
 This run is also enabled by a generous grant from the Foundation for Fairer Capitalism.